 So, while the most common process goes from Indexing to Listing, a site doesn’t have to be indexed to be listed.
 If a link points to a page, domain, or wherever, Google follows that link.
 If the robots.txt on that domain prevents indexing of that page by a search engine, it’ll still show the URL in the results if it can gather from other variables that it might be worth looking at.

 Now if the explanation above doesn’t make sense, have a look at this 2009 Matt Cutts video explanation:

 But you’ll need to inform Google about that meta robots tag.
 So, if you want to hide pages from the search engines effectively, you need them to index those pages.
 Even though that might seem contradictory.
 There are two ways of doing that.

 Prevent listing of your page by adding a meta robots tag

-The first option to prevent listing of your page is by using robots meta tags.
+The first option to prevent the listing of your page is by using robots meta tags.
 We’ve got an ultimate guide on robots meta tags which is more extensive, but it basically comes down to adding this tag to your page:

 <meta name="robots" content="noindex,nofollow">

 The issue with a tag like that though, is that you have to add it to each and every page.

 Or by adding a X-Robots-Tag HTTP header